khakhalin/carsharing101/01_natural_behavior.md

 Another interesting observation is that the distribution of CM2 profits is much wider for our "bad" location (the one with low demand), compared to the "good" one.
 This happens because this location is slower, cars stick there for longer, and the number of cars at it tends to be "sticky", in a way.
 If a slow location accumulates too many cars, they take forever to disspate, and vice versa, it takes longer for an unpopular location to get some cars, if at some point it ran empty.
 Counterintuitively, this can be seen as a good point: if your bad cars accumulates idling cars, if cars are standing there, without generating revenue, you have the time to react and intervene.

 > [!TIP]
-> As a counter to the cautious point above: if you can identify bad car distributions early, and intervene, either by moving cars around (Chapter 2), or providing incensives through prices (Chapter 3), you can turn unprofitable days into profitable ones.
+> As a counter to the "Caution" point above: if you can identify bad car distributions early, and intervene, either by moving cars around (Chapter 2), or by providing incensives through prices (Chapter 3), you can turn unprofitable days into profitable ones.
 And because it is slow cars that cost you money, you actually typically have the time to react.

 ## Service level and lost sales